Join the Programme

 About the Application Portal

 Thank you for your interest in the HLA Scholars Programme.
-The health service has never needed decent and honest leadership more than it does at the present moment.
+Health services around the globe have never needed decent and honest leadership more than they do at the present moment.
 The Healthcare Leadership Academy has been created to nurture, empower and support healthcare workers to become those future leaders.
-It is founded on a belief the health service is not inevitably one way or another.
-That things can in fact be changed and indeed changed very rapidly, if they are addressed by someone with sufficient confidence, knowledge and authority.
+It is founded on a belief health services are not inevitably one way or another.
+That things can in fact be changed for the better, and indeed changed very rapidly, if they are addressed by someone with sufficient confidence, knowledge and authority.
 It is these attributes that we will help you to develop.

 Meet some of our HLA Alumni